Jason Varitek: 2005–2011

-After Varitek's re-signing the Red Sox appointed him team captain, only the fourth Red Sox player so honored since 1923, following Hall of Famers Jimmie Foxx (1940–1942), Carl Yastrzemski (1966 and 1969–1983) and Jim Rice (1986–1989).
-At the time, Varitek was one of just three captains in MLB (the others were Derek Jeter of the New York Yankees and Paul Konerko of the Chicago White Sox).
+After re-signing, the Red Sox appointed Varitek team captain, only the fourth Red Sox player so honored since 1923, following Hall of Famers Jimmie Foxx (1940–1942), Carl Yastrzemski (1966 and 1969–1983) and Jim Rice (1986–1989).
+Varitek was one of just three captains then in MLB (the others were Derek Jeter of the New York Yankees and Paul Konerko of the Chicago White Sox).
 Varitek remained captain until his retirement before the 2012 season.
-Varitek wore a "C" patch on his uniform, making him the first player to do so in a World Series.
+He wore a "C" patch on his uniform, making him the first player to do so in a World Series.

 In 2005, Varitek won his first Gold Glove Award, his first Silver Slugger, and his second All-Star selection.

 In 2006, Varitek represented the United States in the World Baseball Classic, playing in three games.
 He made the most of his playing time, hitting a grand slam against Team Canada allowing Team USA to narrow an 8–2 lead down to 8–6.
 Team Canada, however, kept the lead in the upset victory.

 On July 18, 2006, Varitek played his 991st game at catcher for the Boston Red Sox, breaking Carlton Fisk's club record.
-That game was a home game vs. Kansas City, during which Varitek's achievement was recognized before the bottom of the fifth inning (after the game was official and couldn't be cancelled due to weather).
+That game was a home game against the Kansas City, during which his achievement was recognized before the bottom of the fifth inning (when the game became official and could not be cancelled due to weather).
 Varitek received a standing ovation from the sellout crowd at Fenway Park for a few moments before play resumed.
 On July 31, 2006, Varitek was injured rounding the bases in a 9–8 victory over the Cleveland Indians (his 1,000th career game as catcher), but said he believed the initial injury to the knee occurred while he was blocking home plate to make the tag against the Angels Mike Napoli on July 29, 2006.
 He had surgery on August 3, 2006, to repair torn cartilage in his left knee.
-Varitek returned to the Red Sox lineup on September 4, following a short rehabilitation assignment in Pawtucket.
+Varitek returned to the Red Sox lineup on September 4 following a short rehabilitation assignment in Pawtucket.

 On September 19, 2006, Varitek was honored during a pre-game ceremony as the first Red Sox catcher to catch 1,000 games.
-He was presented with a special award by Hall of Famer Carlton Fisk, who held the Boston club record with 990 career games caught before Varitek surpassed it.
+He was presented with a special award by Fisk, who held the Boston club record with 990 career games caught before Varitek surpassed it.
 Varitek caught his 1,000th game on July 31 and by the evening of the ceremony had appeared in 1,009 games behind the plate.
 That same night, Varitek also received the 2006 Red Sox Heart and Hustle Award from the local chapter of the Major League Baseball Players Alumni Association, which is presented to a player exemplifying the values, tradition, and spirit of the game of baseball.